 Known as ‘ea or honu’ea in Hawaiian, hawksbills are distinguished from other sea turtle species by their sharp, hawk-like beak.
 They use their beak to extract food – like sponges – from tight crevices in coral reefs.
 In the past, hawksbills were hunted extensively for their gorgeous shells.
 Shells continue to be sold illegally as tortoiseshell and are typically used for jewelry.

 Around the world, hawksbill populations have suffered severe population declines.
-Coastal habitat destruction, loss of nesting beaches, marine debris, pollution and poaching continue to threaten remaining individuals.
+Coastal habitat destruction, loss of nesting beaches, marine debris, pollution, and poaching continue to threaten remaining individuals.
 In the U.S., hawksbills are listed as Endangered under the U.S. Federal Endangered Species Act.
-Internationally, the species is listed as Critically Endangered.
+Internationally, the species is listed as Critically Endangered by the IUCN Red List.

 Hawksbill Recovery Project